cercai/Cheatsheet/iptables/README.md

 iptables -A INPUT -s 192.168.0.0/24 -p tcp --destination-port 25 -j DROP
 ```

-The priority of rules in iptables is determined by their order within a chain
+The priority of rules in iptables is determined by their order within a chain.
 To accept the trafic comming from a source, the rule that ACCEPT the trafic must be before the rule that DROP it.
 `-A` appends the new rule at the end of the list and `-I` adds it at the beginning.
 ```sh